pktgen/fgen/docs/guides/sample_app_ug/cndpfwd.rst

 ACL modes follow this same logic as long as packets pass ACL checks.

-For the "acl-strict" and "acl-permissive" modes the application demonstrates the use of the ACL library in CNDP.
+For the "acl-strict" and "acl-permissive" modes the application demonstrates the use of the ACL library in FGEN.
 These modes allow for simple ACL classification and will create an ACL classification table based on some hardcoded rules and will forward or drop traffic, depending on whether it matches the classification rules set up in the ACL context.
 The "acl-strict" mode drops all packets unless it matches a permit rule while the "acl-permissive" mode forwards everything unless it matches a deny rule.
 Both ACL modes drop all non-IPv4 traffic unconditionally.

 The creation of an AF_XDP socket involves loading of a BPF program which is a privileged operation.
-In order to run the CNDP application in an unprivileged container, the privileged operations are done by a Kubernetes device plugin.
-The CNDP application talks to the Kubernetes device plugin over a unix domain socket.
+In order to run the FGEN application in an unprivileged container, the privileged operations are done by a Kubernetes device plugin.
+The FGEN application talks to the Kubernetes device plugin over a unix domain socket.
 The path to the unix domain socket created by the device plugin is the value of the "uds_path" attribute.
 The "unprivileged" flag is automatically configured if the "uds_path" parameter is used.
 The sysctl param ``kernel.unprivileged_bpf_disabled`` should be 0 to perform unprivileged BPF operations.
 Alternatively the "xsk_pin_path" can be used in combination with the AF_XDP Device Plugin to support unprivileged Pods.
-For more details about the device plugin, please refer to :ref:`Integration of the K8s device plugin with CNDP <integration-k8s-dp>`.
+For more details about the device plugin, please refer to :ref:`Integration of the K8s device plugin with FGEN <integration-k8s-dp>`.
 Alternatively

 Running the Application
 -----------------------